CNNs for JPEGs: A Study in Computational Cost: JPEG Compression

 The JPEG standard (ISO/IEC 10918) was created in 1992 and is currently the most widely-used image coding technology for lossy compression of digital images.
 The basic steps of the JPEG compression algorithm are presented in Figure~\ref{fig:jpeg}.

 Initially, the representation of the colors in the image is converted from RGB to YCbCr, which is composed of one luminance component (Y), representing the brightness, and two chrominance components, Cb and Cr, representing the color.
-Also, the Cb and Cr components are down-sampled horizontally and vertically by a factor of 2, as human vision is more sensitive to brightness details than to color details.
-Then, each of the three components is partitioned into blocks of 8x8 pixels and 128 is subtracted from all the pixel values.
+Also, acording to the subsampling scheme selected, the Cb and Cr components can be down-sampled horizontally and vertically, since human vision is more sensitive to brightness details than to color details.
+Some of the most commonly used subsampling schemes are 4:4:4, where there is no chroma subsampling at all, 4:2:2, where the spatial resolution of the Cb and Cr channels are reduced by a factor of 2 horizontally, and 4:2:0, where the resolution is reduced in half both horizontally and vertically.
+Then, each of the three components are partitioned into blocks of 8$\times$8 pixels and 128 is subtracted from all the pixel values.
 Next, each block is converted to a frequency domain representation by the forward discrete cosine transform~(DCT).
-The result is an 8x8 block of frequency coefficient values, each corresponding to the respective DCT basis functions, with the zero-frequency coefficient (DC term) in the upper left and increasing in frequency to the right and down.
+The result is an 8$\times$8 block of frequency coefficient values, each corresponding to the respective DCT basis functions, with the zero-frequency coefficient (DC term) in the upper left and increasing in frequency to the right and down.
 The amplitudes of the frequency coefficients are quantized by dividing each coefficient by a respective quantization value defined in quantization tables, followed by rounding the result to the the nearest integer.
 High-frequency coefficients are approximated more coarsely than low-frequency coefficients, as human vision is fairly good at seeing small variations in color or brightness over large areas, but fails to distinguish the exact strength of high-frequency brightness variations.
 The quality setting of the encoder affects the extent to which the resolution of each frequency component is reduced.
 If an excessively low-quality setting is used, most high-frequency coefficients are reduced to zero and thus discarded altogether.
 To improve the compression ratio, the quantized blocks are arranged into a zig-zag order and then coded by the run-length encoding (RLE) algorithm.
-Finally, the resulting data for all 8x8 blocks are further compressed with a lossless algorithm, a variant of Huffman encoding.
+Finally, the resulting data for all 8$\times$8 blocks are further compressed with a lossless algorithm, a variant of Huffman encoding.
 For decompression, inverse transforms of the same steps are applied in reverse order.
-If the DCT computation is performed with sufficiently high precision, quantization and subsampling are the only lossy operations whereas the others are lossless, therefore they are reversible.
+If the DCT computation is performed with sufficiently high precision, quantization and subsampling are the only lossy operations as the others are lossless, therefore they are reversible.